-For the remaining 80 years of the 21st Century, COVID-19 will help renew the focus on public health, but today public health is broader as it is dependent on planetary health.
-We need to build upon progress in public health and build public well-being for all.
+For the remaining years of the 21st Century, COVID-19 will help renew the focus on public health, but today public health is broader as it is dependent on planetary health.
+We need to build upon progress in public health and now build well-being for all.
 Engineers will need to seek broader partnerships.
 Today's threats to public health are systemic, crossing borders and continents.
 Walls will not keep them at bay.
 More bridges are needed.
 As political and economic decentralization increases bridges need to be built between communities, between professions, and across provinces.
 The strongest bridges are those that build trust.

 COVID-19, climate change, loss of biodiversity, local and global inequality; complex problems require solutions that are rarely exact or complete.
 Problem solving skills of engineers are now measured in best-fit efforts, trends, strength of partnerships, and adaptability.
-These skills are predicated on trust worthiness, humility, and optimism.
+These skills are predicated on trust, humility, and optimism.

-You, the graduate engineer need to be part of the discussions now underway to as we re-build after COVID-19.
-Together we need to build public well-being for all.
+Together we need to build public well-being.
 Remember history and the facts of science, and never forget the importance of community support.
 Give strength to the weakest.
 Enjoy the journey.

-1 Often attributed to Sir Isaac Newton.
+Attributed to Sir Isaac Newton.